Wayne Dennison

 Wayne Dennison is an American lawyer.
 He is a partner at international law firm Brown Rudnick and is best known as special trial counsel to actor Johnny Depp in his successful defamation litigation against former-wife Amber Heard, and for the cross-examinations he conducted.

 Early life and education

 Wayne grew up outside the small village of Oriskany in rural upstate New York.
 His parents, Fred and Kay Dennison, owned and operated Mills Electrical Supply, a wholesale/retail electrical supply company, for over 60 years.
 In 1991, Dennison earned his J.D. from Northeastern University School of Law.
+Dennison also attended the Harvard Kennedy School and was awarded a MPA (Masters in Public Administration) in 1998.

 Legal career

 Wayne has spent his entire career at Brown Rudnick since starting as a co-op student in February 1991 during his final year at Northeastern University School of Law.
 He was promoted to practice group leader of Brown Rudnick's Litigation & Dispute Resolution practice after becoming an equity partner.
 He is co-chair of Brown Rudnick's Brand and Reputation management team, which works on defending the reputation of celebrities and business people.

 In 1995, Wayne was part of the Brown Rudnick team that represented Massachusetts in its lawsuit against the tobacco industry.
 The litigation resulted in an $8.3 billion settlement for Massachusetts, the then-largest monetary settlement in state history.
 Wayne is a founding board member of the Brown Rudnick Charitable Foundation, which was initially funded in 2001 with a portion of the fees received from the tobacco settlement.

 In 2022, Wayne represented Johnny Depp in the Depp v.
 Heard defamation trial.
 Wayne cross-examined Dr. David Spiegel, one of Amber's psychiatrist expert witnesses who claimed that Depp had "behaviors that are consistent with someone that both has substance use disorder as well as behaviors of someone who is a perpetrator of intimate partner violence."
 Spiegel apologized for what he said after Wayne pressed him on his comments about assessing Depp in his blockbuster movies.
 Wayne and Spiegel sparred over whether Depp used an earpiece on set after Spiegel testified that the use of the device could be a sign of cognitive decline from heavy drug and alcohol use over the years.
 Spiegel said he could tell Depp's processing speed was down.
 Wayne then brought up Depp's portrayal as Willy Wonka in "Charlie and the Chocolate Factory" and how this impacted Spiegel's analysis of processing speeds.
 But Spiegel confessed he had never seen the movie.